Mini brand shoot day at Castle Farm - 26 March 2025

 - relaxed shot on the sofa

-- close up of hands while working
+- close up of hands while typing or writing notes

-- lifestyle shots of your workplace.
+- detail shots of your studio or workplace

 5. Plan what to wear, and your hair and make-up